NRCan/energuide_api/docs/using_the_api.md

 to return a paginated set of results, which improves performance.
 There are various ways to filter the results you receive, but more on that later!

-**Important note:** For simplicity sake, this guide uses queries that don't specify return subfields.
-This works with the GraphiQl interface because it auto fills subfields if none are specified, but when working with other interfaces or writing your own, you will need to specify which subfields you want returned in your query.
+**Important note:** For simplicity's sake, this guide uses queries that don't specify return subfields.
+This works with the GraphiQL interface because it auto fills subfields if none are specified, but when working with other interfaces or writing your own, you will need to specify which subfields you want returned in your query.
 For example: